 Free flow, moderate and heavy flow studies have returned an average accuracy of >93%.
-If using a low speed variant and looking at slow moving traffic, the accuracy will be reduced depending upon variables such as gaps between vehicles.
+When the radar is operating in OM=LS mode looking at slow moving traffic, the accuracy will be reduced depending upon variables such as gaps between vehicles.